seraaaayeo/Study-Image_processing/README.md

 * dft-idft
   * You can understand Fourier Transform in Image Processing
     * DCT.c : Discrete Cosine Transform
     * DFT.c : Discrete Fourier Transform
     * Filter.c : LPF

+* interpolation
+  * You can choice 4 interpolation algorithm when upscaling, downscaling, or rotating images
+  * You can upscale img, downscale img, upscale img and reconstruct, and downscale img and reconstruct with or without LPF
-* interpolation-NN
+    * interpolation-sample_and_hold
     * interpolation-bilinear
     * interpolation-cubic_convolution
     * interpolation-cubic_Bspline